nocturn9x/giambio/README.md

 If you're ok with just remembering to put `await` every time you call an async function, you can safely skip to the next section, but for the curios among y'all I might as well explain exactly what happened there.

-When coroutines are called without the `await`, they don't exactly do nothing: they return this weird 'coroutine' object
+When async functions are called without the `await`, they don't exactly do nothing: they return this weird 'coroutine' object

 ```python